aa18514/machine_learning/stock_price_prediction/readme.md

 After all of the features are engineered, the data is stored in pickle format, which allows other machine learning practictioners to train and test their models on feature engineered data-set <br>

 ## Predicting returns
-* Keras Regressor was used to predict at the returns at timestep t + p, i.e the 'p'-th timestep into the future (where timestep can be either hour or day).
+* Keras Regressor was used to predict at the returns at timestep t + p, i.e the 'p'-th timestep into the future (where timestep can be either hour or day). <br>

 The following diagram shows the true versus predicted geometric returns for test data.

 <p align="center">
     <img src="https://github.com/aa18514/machine_learning/blob/master/stock_price_prediction/images/predicted_returns.png", width="400" height="400" />